pulumi/kubernetes-guides/azure/05-app-services/README.md

 # App Services - Azure

-Deploy Cluster Services in the AKS cluster.
+Deploy App Services in the AKS cluster.

 Check out the [Crosswalk Guide](https://www.pulumi.com/docs/guides/crosswalk/kubernetes/app-services) on this stack for more details.